 Bay City Gas Company is part of an industry that stands behind an Outstanding Record of Safety and Performance.
 This is a direct result of decades of safety efforts and the creation of a safety culture within the industry.
 Pipelines safely transport oil, gas, fuels and chemicals across the US and Texas every day.
 The Railroad Commission of Texas (RRC) and the Pipelines and Hazardous Materials Safety Administration (PHMSA) both publish the safety records of all pipeline operators on their websites.

 Bay City Gas Company periodically inspects ALL of our system – main lines, meter risers, crossings, etc; these ‘leak surveys’ are required by state and federal statute and in addition we are audited annually by the Railroad Commission of Texas.
 Our above ground facilities are marked with signs which include warnings and our phone number.

 Report LEAKS!
 We odorize the gas to make it recognizable, so that leaks can be detected.
-Call us at 245-2311, or 911, so that we can investigate.
+Call us at 245-two three one one, or 911, so that we can investigate.

 CALL BEFORE YOU DIG! toll free 811.
 Call at least 48 hours prior to planned digging activities!
 IT’S THE LAW !Newly enacted Railroad Commission rules state that ALL damage to underground pipelines must be reported IMMEDIATELY to both the OPERATOR (Bay City Gas) and the Railroad Commission online (see Texas Administrative Code, Title 16, CHAPTER 18 “Underground Pipeline Damage Prevention” Rule).
 YOU can help us keep our system safe !
 View some great videos about safe digging at www.safeexcavator.com/meet-the-experts